rnpbr/opennetworking-docs/docs/en/Contribua.md

 ---

 !!! info "Attention"
-    - The command **does not currently translate folder names**.
+    - The command **does not translate folder names currently**.
 Only the content of the files will be translated.
     - All links and internal references in the documentation will be maintained correctly, without unwanted changes.

 ---

-#### **Additional functionality: Change detection**
+#### **Additional Feature: Change Detection**

-The script checks if there have been modifications to the original files before performing a new translation.
+The script checks if there have been any changes to the original files before performing a new translation.
 This ensures that:

 * Only files that **have not been translated** or that **have been changed** will have the translation updated.
 * Already translated files will remain unchanged if there is no need for translation.

 ---

-!!! info "About the translation"
+!!! info "About translation"
     The translation uses the **Gemini 2.0 Flash** model, which performs highly accurate and reliable translation.
 However, as automatic models are subject to error depending on the context, a final review of the translated content is always recommended.

 ---